longturn/freeciv21/docs/Playing/faq.rst

 Acronymns
 =========

-Common acronymns you will find in this FAQ as well as on the LongTurn Community's Discord server and other
+Common acronymns you will find in this FAQ as well as on the Longturn Community's Discord server and other
 documentation:

 * :strong:`FC`: Freeciv - Classic legacy Freeciv
 * :strong:`FC21`: Freeciv21 - A new fork of Freeciv v3.0 concentrating on multiplayer games and a single client.
 * :strong:`FCW`: Freeciv Web - a web client and highly customized version of the legacy Freeciv server.
-  Not affiliated directly with Freeciv, Freeciv21 or LongTurn.
+  Not affiliated directly with Freeciv, Freeciv21 or Longturn.
-* :strong:`LT`: LongTurn
+* :strong:`LT`: Longturn
-* :strong:`LTT`: LongTurn Tradtional Ruleset - LT's standard ruleset
+* :strong:`LTT`: Longturn Tradtional Ruleset - LT's standard ruleset
-* :strong:`LTX`: LongTurn Experimental Ruleset - LT's experimental rulset
+* :strong:`LTX`: Longturn Experimental Ruleset - LT's experimental rulset
 * :strong:`MP2`: Multiplayer 2 Ruleset.
 There are many MP2 rulesets and they are numbered: MP2a, MP2b, MP2c, etc.
 * :strong:`MP`: Move Point - the number of moves a unit has available.
 * :strong:`HP`: Hit Point - the amount of health a unit has avalable.
 When this goes to zero the unit is killed.